wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 diversity of our output, and these dominant clones are often weak binders or even non binders (they may have survived the selections due to their interactions with plastic or magnetic beads).
-Some of the evidence for this is laid out nicely in this paper (https://pubmed.ncbi.nlm.nih.gov/21339712/), where they show that no matter the size or the complexity of the antigen being selected against, diversity seems to drop at about the same rate as selection rounds progress.
+Some of the evidence for this is laid out nicely in [this paper](https://pubmed.ncbi.nlm.nih.gov/21339712/), where they show that no matter the size or the complexity of the antigen being selected against, diversity seems to drop at about the same rate as selection rounds progress.